pedrocrisp/crisplab_epigenomics/methylome/README.md

 2. MarkDuplicates - to get duplication rates
 3. OnTargetMetrics - to get a heap of OnTargetMetrics but mainly, % On target, % Target 2X, mean target coverage, fold enrichment
 4. ConversionRate - parse the output to get conversion rate
-3. Methratio - get final valid mapping used to extract methylation data
+3. Methratio - get final valid mapping used to extract methylation data eg use to get total valid reads, C coverage, and use valid reads divided by total reads from the trim_galore logs to get mapping rate
 4. CHH_cov - tiles passing 2x CHH

 ## Trimming (Total reads)